Ministry is really, really hard. Serve anyway.

 Ask for forgiveness.
 Even when I am the one who has been wronged.
 Could you join me in listing a dozen things you’d rather do?
-Weed the flowerbed, clean the bathroom after a stomach virus, delouse a curly headed child, remove 50 year old wall paper with my bare hands and broke nails, roll my eyes and plan their demise.
-I could go on and on…
+I’d much rather nurse my wrong and roll my eyes and plan their demise.

 Extending forgiveness rather than getting my way doesn’t sound fun or easy.
 It feels like I’m swallowing a golf ball.
 It’s much easier to get uppity, hold a grudge, and imagine a good round of throat punching.
 Yeah, I know it’s stupid crazy hard.
 It’s completely contrary to what ‘feels right’ or ‘feels good’.
-How do you ask forgiveness from someone when you want to give them a ninja kick?
-Or at the very least a good tongue lashing?
+How do you ask forgiveness from someone when you want to give them a swift kick?
+At the very least a good tongue lashing?